digitinok/weather-dashboard/README.md

 ## Usage

-ToDo
+The webpage will display the current weather and a 5-day weather forcast for a city searched in the input field.
+The city will be stored in a search history in form of buttons.
+When this buttons are clicked, the current weather and forcast will be displayed for the associated city.

-This is how the deployed pages looks like:S
+This is how the deployed pages looks like:

 ![alt screenshot of deployed page](assets/images/screenshot.png)